 If the machine trust account is to be created on-the-fly, on the Identification Changes menu enter the domain name, and check the box Create a Computer Account in the Domain.
 In this case, joining the domain proceeds as above for Windows 2000 (i.e., you must supply a Samba administrative account when prompted).

 7.2.4.3.
 Samba

-Joining a samba client to a domain is documented in the Domain Member chapter.
+Joining a Samba client to a domain is documented in the Domain Member Server section of this chapter chapter.

 7.3.
 Domain Member Server